* * *

 The correct definition of bully pulpit does not refer to a pastor abusing authority from the pulpit; however, using the literal meanings of “bully” and “pulpit” seemed appropriate to me when we were there.
 Interestingly, I have been in contact with others who also used the bully pulpit expression in the same sense.

 The Bully Pulpit

 You commit a sin.
-You either get caught or realize the error of your sin.
+You either get caught, or realize the error of your sin.
 You initiate a meeting with your pastor to discuss said sin, or perhaps if you are caught, you are called into a meeting with the pastor to discuss the situation.

-Let’s say everything is worked out in the meeting: confession, contrition, repentance, forgiveness between all parties, and with God.
+Let’s say everything is worked out in the meeting: confession, contrition, repentance, and forgiveness between all parties, and with God.

 You think everything is fine.
 You’re forgiven.
 The slate is clean and it’s time to move on.
 God’s grace is sufficient.
 Or perhaps it is not?
 This thought is so important: is God’s grace sufficient or is it not?
 Tuck that thought away.
-It is an important theme in this blog.
+It is an important theme in this article.

 Your heart is now clean and you look forward to attending the Wednesday night teaching.
 You get to start fresh and want to walk in the light.
 This is good.
 Yea!

-He’s talking about you and you know it.
+He’s talking about you, and you know it.
 He doesn’t name your name, but you recognize certain details.
 You feel hurt, ashamed, and betrayed.
 This was supposed to be a fresh start.
 You have difficulty looking up at the pastor as he is teaching.
 You do not want your eyes to connect and give the perception to others that this was your sin issue.

 A week goes by.
 You convince yourself to go back – that the pastor is going to move on to a different topic.
 You need to move on.
 The following Wednesday, you find that the message this week is Part 2, a continuation of last week’s teaching.
 The wound has been scraped once again.
 It bleeds.
 The same emotions from last week are overwhelming.